-As part of the investment process, the Portfolio Manager follows an approach which integrates environmental, social and governance (ESG) aspects.
+As part of the investment process, the Asset Management follows an approach which integrates environmental, social and governance (ESG) aspects.
 This means that environmental and/or social characteristics are automatically considered in addition to traditional financial analysis when selecting investments, in order to guarantee a positive contribution (opportunities) to ESG criteria and where applicable investment returns.
 There are therefore limited investments in ESG laggards.
 ESG laggards are companies within a specific sector or industry branch with particularly poor ESG scores versus their peers based on proprietary ESG scores.
-The ESG score verified at least once a year for any changes or new information and adjusted accordingly.
+If an engagement on ESG laggard as long as the engagement is active.
+The duration of the engagement can typically extend over a period of 4 years.
+The ESG score is reviewed at least once a year for new circumstances and findings and adjusted if necessary.